aridiosilva/IA_SKILLS/Meta_AI/README.md

-# SKILLs for LLMs - Complete Guide
+# SKILLs for LLMs Of META AI

 [English](README.md) | [Português](README.pt.md)

 ### What they are, how they work in Meta AI, and how to implement file generation

-> Content compiled from the conversation about SKILLs as part of the AI model's harness.

 ---